EgbieAndersonUku1/django_2fa_recovery_codes/README.md

    python manage.py migrate
    ```

-   > ⚠️ You don’t need to run `makemigrations` for this package — it already ships with its own migrations.
+   > ⚠️ You don’t need to run `makemigrations` for this package because it already ships with its own migrations.
    > Just running `migrate` will apply them.

 6. **Start services**